japila-books/spark-sql-internals/docs/sql/AstBuilder.md

 `AstBuilder` is the only requirement of the [AbstractSqlParser](AbstractSqlParser.md#astBuilder) abstraction (and used by [CatalystSqlParser](CatalystSqlParser.md) directly while [SparkSqlParser](SparkSqlParser.md) uses [SparkSqlAstBuilder](SparkSqlAstBuilder.md) instead).

-## <span id="grammar"> SqlBase.g4 &mdash; ANTLR Grammar
+## <span id="grammar"><span id="SqlBaseParserBaseVisitor"> SqlBaseParser.g4 &mdash; ANTLR Grammar

-`AstBuilder` is a ANTLR `AbstractParseTreeVisitor` (as `SqlBaseBaseVisitor`) that is generated from the ANTLR grammar of Spark SQL.
+`AstBuilder` is an ANTLR `AbstractParseTreeVisitor` (as `SqlBaseParserBaseVisitor`) that is generated from the ANTLR grammar of Spark SQL.

-`SqlBaseBaseVisitor` is a ANTLR-specific base class that is generated at build time from the ANTLR grammar of Spark SQL is available in the Apache Spark repository at [SqlBase.g4]({{ spark.github }}/sql/catalyst/src/main/antlr4/org/apache/spark/sql/catalyst/parser/SqlBase.g4).
+`SqlBaseParserBaseVisitor` is a ANTLR-specific base class that is generated at build time from the ANTLR grammar of Spark SQL.
+The Spark SQL grammar is available in the Apache Spark repository at [SqlBaseParser.g4]({{ spark.github }}/sql/catalyst/src/main/antlr4/org/apache/spark/sql/catalyst/parser/SqlBaseParser.g4).

-`SqlBaseBaseVisitor` is an [AbstractParseTreeVisitor](http://www.antlr.org/api/Java/org/antlr/v4/runtime/tree/AbstractParseTreeVisitor.html) in ANTLR.
+`SqlBaseParserBaseVisitor` is an [AbstractParseTreeVisitor](http://www.antlr.org/api/Java/org/antlr/v4/runtime/tree/AbstractParseTreeVisitor.html) in ANTLR.

+!!! note "Spark 3.3.0"
+    As of Spark 3.3.0 ([SPARK-38378]({{ spark.jira }}/SPARK-38378)) the ANTLR grammar is in two separate files for the parser and the lexer, `SqlBaseParser.g4` and `SqlBaseLexer.g4`, respectively:

+    > By separating the lexer and parser, we will be able to use the full power of ANTLR parser and lexer grammars. e.g. lexer mode.
+This will give us more flexibility when implementing new SQL features.

 ## Visit Callbacks